JRDittenber/satellite_health/README.md

 3. Reducing the rate of false positives and false negatives in predictions to avoid unnecessary maintenance efforts and ensure that actual issues are addressed promptly.

+# Misclassification Costs (estimation)

+1. False Positive (predicting a malfunction when the component is healthy):
+Unnecessary maintenance check: $5,000
+Unwarranted component replacement: $50,000

+2. False Negative (predicting a component is healthy when it is malfunctioning):
+Data loss or degradation: $100,000
+Partial mission failure: $500,000
+Total mission failure or satellite loss: $300,000,000

 # Team Focus

 1. Thoroughly exploring the data to understand the relationships between various telemetry variables and satellite health.